Search waiting | Matsusada Precision

 High voltage power supply for photomultiplier tubes

 Most photomultiplier tubes operate at voltages ranging from 500 V to 2000 V. This also means that even the slightest fluctuation in the applied voltage is multiplied from the 5th power of 10 to the 8th power of 10 in the photomultiplier tube and appears as output.
-Therefore, in order to accurately detect weak light, a "low-noise" and "highly stable" high-voltage power supply that can fully demonstrate the true value of the photomultiplier tube is essential, in addition to the performance of the photomultiplier tube itself.
+Therefore, to accurately detect weak light, a "low-noise" and "highly stable" high-voltage power supply that can fully demonstrate the true value of the photomultiplier tube is essential, in addition to the performance of the photomultiplier tube itself.

 Matsusada Precision recommends power supplies for photomultiplier tubes